What it’s all about

-The Sydney Hash House Harriers an all-male club which has a non competitive social run starting at 18:30 every Monday, mostly in the suburbs and bushland of northern Sydney.
+The Sydney Hash House Harriers is a club with a non competitive social run starting at 6:30 p.m. every Monday, mostly in the suburbs and bushland of northern Sydney.
 Check out the Upcoming Runs page for details of the next run.
-For holiday long weekends, runs change to Tuesday and are shared with other local Hash Clubs.

 The Hash House Harriers (H3) qualify as the world’s largest running club with more than 2000 H3 clubs in some 1300 cities and 184 countries.
 Total membership is in excess of 100,000.